-The network has "learned" a surface: z = 1.9x + 3.07y through the points specified in the training set.
+The network has "learned" a surface, (e.g. for one particular training set, z = 1.9x + 3.07y) through the points specified in the training set.

 The main point is that the linear associator will try to fit a plane (or hyperplane) through the data.
 If the data do not fit that model, then the memory and generalization will not be good.